SiriDB/siridb-http/README.md

 }
 ```

-A token can be used be including the `Authorization` field in your header.
+A token can be used by including the `Authorization` field in your header.
 For example:
 ```
 Authorization: 'Token MyTokenString'
 Content-Type:  'application/json'
 ```

 In case the expiration time is passed the token cannot be used anymore and a new token must be requested using the refresh token.
-A token refresh can be done using the following request: (... must be replaced with your refresh token)
+A token refresh can be done by using the following request: (... must be replaced with your refresh token)
 ```
 type:      POST
 uri:       /refresh-token